Migrate to an Azure resource authoring key

 - Azure Resource Group Name: A custom resource group name that you choose from the drop-down list.
 Resource groups allow you to group Azure resources for access and management.
 If you currently do not have a resource group in your subscription, you will not be allowed to create one in the LUIS portal.
 Go to Azure portal to create one then go to LUIS to continue the sign-in process.

-After you have successfully migrated in all regions, click on finish.
+After you have successfully migrated in all regions, select finish.
 You will now have access to your applications.
 You can continue authoring and maintaining all your applications in all regions within the portal.

 - Before migration, coauthors are known as collaborators on the LUIS app level.
 After migration, the Azure role of contributor is used for the same functionality on the Azure resource level.